 Students denied admissions may petition.
 Petitions are available from PATH: Professional Advising and Teaching Hub, 1060 Weimer Hall.

 Students who want to specialize in more than one field can earn one of the bachelor’s degrees in this college and a second outside the college.
-Individuals who want to earn dual bachelor’s degrees must complete the required form, including approval signatures from each department/college.
+Individuals who want to earn dual bachelor's degrees must complete the required form, including approval signatures from each department/college.
+Students are expected to complete all coursework in 4 years, or two if transferring.
 Journalism and Communications majors cannot double major or minor within the college.

-A combined degree program allows interested undergraduates to take up to four graduate classes.
+A combination-degree program allows interested undergraduates to take up to four graduate classes.
 These classes fulfill undergraduate college requirements and can then be used a second time to satisfy the requirements for a Master's degree if graded B or higher.
-Undergraduates from Advertising, Public Relations, Journalism and the Media and Society or Production Telecommunication specializations may apply to participate in one of the combined degree programs in the college.
-Students interested in taking advantage of a combined degree opportunity should schedule an appointment with the Associate Dean for Undergraduate Affairs to get more information.
+Undergraduates from all four departments may apply to participate in one of the combination-degree programs in the college.

-Transfer students may transfer up to 60 semester credits from a state college.
+Transfer students may transfer up to 60 semester credits from a state of Florida public university or community college.
 Credits taken beyond 60 may meet certain requirements but will not count toward the 124 credits needed to graduate.
-After 60 credits, credit taken as a transient student at another university can be transferred to UF but the last 31 credits needed must be UF courses.
+After 60 credits, credit taken with permission as a transient student at another university can be transferred to UF, but the last 31 credits needed must be UF courses.
 Professional courses required for a student’s major generally cannot be taken at other schools.

 - The option may not be applied to any course below the 3000 level.

 - Not more than three credits of S/U work may be taken to fulfill the outside concentration requirement.